Summer Program in Tuscany

 Extensive walking, cobblestone streets, stairs, taxi/bus/metro/train, uneven walkways, housed with host family.

 - All majors are eligible to participate in this program

 - No previous knowledge of Italian is required

 - Non-Auburn (Transient) students must also apply to Auburn University ($50 fee)

 - 31 May 2020: Program start date in Italy (Students flying from the US should leave on May 17 to arrive in Italy on May 18).

 PAYMENT AND WITHDRAWAL DATES

-- After April 5: Withdrawal with 50% refund
+- After April 15: Withdrawal with 50% refund of paid costs

 Participants may earn up to 7 credit hours.
 Italian language courses are offered at any level and students will meet with the program director as part of the application process to determine their language level.
 Students MUST ATTEND at least 90% of classes to receive credit.
 In addition to classroom instruction, students will attend lectures by experts in the field, view films, and visit museums.
 Students may also take the following culture or literature courses:

 - History of Italian and Classical Opera Music